Crisis support:call or text988988lifeline.org

 Because storing and reading are different things.
 Your data sits on our servers in encrypted form — locked.
 The keys to unlock it are tied to your active session, created when you log in with your email and password, and erased when your session ends.
 Without an active session, the data is encrypted bytes that nobody — including us — can make sense of.

 We never have your password.
-Passwords are turned into a one-way hash the moment you create them; even we can’t reverse them.
+It’s scrambled the moment you create it, in a way that can’t be undone — even by us.
 So when we say “we can’t read your data,” it isn’t a promise we’re trusting ourselves to keep.
-It’s a property of how the system is built.
+It’s just how the system is built.

-One honest caveat: in any cloud-hosted system, an administrator with deliberate intent and full server access could theoretically work around this.
-We mention it because nothing in any cloud product is absolutely impossible.
-But the architecture means casual access — an employee browsing your conversations, a feature accidentally surfacing private content, a stray query pulling private data into a report — is structurally prevented.
-To read your data, someone would have to deliberately circumvent multiple layers, and the attempt would be logged.
-The bar is high, deliberately so.
+One honest note: in any cloud system, an administrator with full server access and bad intent could in theory get around this.
+We mention it because nothing in any cloud product is ever absolutely impossible.
+But the way Impela is built means casual access — an employee browsing your conversations, a feature accidentally showing private content, a stray query pulling private data into a report — simply can’t happen.
+To read your data, someone would have to deliberately break through several layers of protection, and the attempt would be logged.
+The bar is high, on purpose.

 Three commitments, built into the code

-1. Your data is not shared with marketers, advertisers, or any third party beyond the subprocessors needed to operate the service— the AI provider, the email and SMS providers, and the billing provider.
-Each is under binding data-protection agreements.
+1. Your data is not shared with marketers, advertisers, or anyone beyond the few outside services we need to run Impela— the AI provider, the email and text providers, and the billing provider.
+Each one is bound by an agreement to protect your data.
 (See the full list below.)

 Memory you can see, edit, and own